gvwilson/fiction/iffy/index.md

 She still didn't want to think about that…

 Even with those gaps, her story left Honesty wide-eyed.
-"Tay bangle, there's your real adventure, innit?"
+"Tay bangle, there's a real avo, innit?"
 De bumped der hip against Iffy's, der tone turning serious as de nodded at the Marine cutter under repair beside them.
 "So's that why we got th' ganky to finish up this 'un double time?
 'Cuz my First,
-de thought we had a coupla weeks f'r it, but the Blues come along day b'fore last an' said we gotta crannup soonest."
+de thought we had a coupla weeks f'r it, but th' Blues come along day b'fore last an' said we gotta crannup."

 Iffy swallowed.
 Two days past was the day Wales had made the sea boil